Weathercote Cave: Description

 The entrance lies in the floor of the Chapel-le-Dale valley below the Hill Inn, and is enclosed by a substantial wall.
 A path leads from a doorway in the wall to the open shaft, some 61 m long and up to 15 m wide.
 The underground Winterscales Beck emerges from a passage at the north end, and falls some 20 m down the shaft.
 The top of the waterfall is overhung by a massive wedged boulder known as Mohammed's Coffin.
+The name is an allusion to the legend that through the use of magnets or lodestones, Mohammed's coffin was suspended in mid-air in his tomb in Mecca.

 At the near end of the shaft, a flight of 51 steps descends beneath a natural rock arch, to the bottom, where a number of short passage all lead to sumps, the main one of which has been connected to Jingle Pot, another daylight shaft located 140 m down the valley, and thence to Hurtle Pot, a further 200 m down the valley.
 The total length of explored passages in the combined system is 2370 m, and the total depth is 64 m.
 The water can be followed upstream of the waterfall through a series of low aqueous passages and small chambers.
 When the beck is in full spate, the shaft can fill to the top, and overflow down the valley.